The Bankrate promise

 Home equity loans allow homeowners to borrow against the equity they’ve built in their house.
-Funded in a lump sum, this type of borrowing offers several valuable advantages versus other loans such as lower interest rates, longer repayment terms and fixed interest.
+Funded in a lump sum, this type of borrowing offers several advantages versus other types of loans.

 What is a home equity loan?

 A home equity loan is a type of second mortgage with a fixed rate, secured by the equity in your home.
 It offers a fixed amount of funds, so it’s best for borrowers who know exactly how much they need to borrow.